Does diet affect migraines?

 Identifying personal migraine triggers by keeping a diary and noting symptoms after eating certain foods can also help in managing migraines.
 It is important to consult with a doctor or healthcare professional, to confirm the diagnosis.

-Remember that everyone experiences migraines differently and what works for one person may not work for another, so it’s important to be patient and persistent as you work to find the best treatment for you.
+Remember that everyone experiences migraines differently and what works for one person may not work for another.
+It’s important to be patient and persistent as you work to find the best treatment for you.

 References